 Send fruit in its natural packaging - bananas, apples, and oranges are great options.
 If your child’s school doesn’t have a green bin, add an extra empty container in their lunch box for the organic waste that can be returned home for compost.

 Batch-bake a week’s worth of muffins, granola bars and healthy cookies.
 Made extra?
 Freeze what you don’t need and you’ll really be ahead of the game for the following week.
-These homemade goodies can be sent in your reusable containers and will avoid packaging altogether.
+These homemade goodies can be sent in your reusable food storage containers and will avoid packaging altogether.

-Invest in a set of stainless steel containers.
+Invest in a set of stainless steel lunch containers.
 Remember, even if your plastic containers say they’re “BPA-free”, it just means they’re substituting one hormone-mimicking chemical for another and are actually shown to be no safer.
 Stainless steel is an excellent alternative that doesn’t have any hormone-disrupting chemicals; plus it’s easy-to-use, easy-to-clean, and easy-to-store.